scheerio/slack-links-site-generator/README.md

 6. In your command line, move into the top of the repo (slack-links) and then run the app with the following:
 - `npm i`
 - `npm start`
-7. Congrats!
+7. Woohoo!
 You should see all the links in the React app.
+8. Ready to deploy this site?
+I recommended using Vercel.
-8. Want to update with more links?
+9. Want to update with more links?
 Follow steps 3-5 again (especially step 5!).
 The current_links.json file will automatically update with existing and new links combined.

 Run into any issues?
 Feel free to reach out to me: benjackscheer@gmail.com